PedroGutierrezStratio/Project-scaffolding/README.md

 *Node:* this scaffolding has samples files.

 ### Run or compile the project
-Serve the project on `localhost:3000`
+Serve the project on `localhost:3000` (watch: HTML, JS, SASS, resources and tests)
 ```
 npm run serve
 ```